Orovada, Nevada: Geography

 According to the United States Census Bureau, the Orovada CDP has an area of 117.3 km2, all land.
 U.S. Route 95 runs through the CDP, leading south 43 mi to Winnemucca and north 30 mi to the Oregon state line at McDermitt.

+Climate

+According to the Köppen Climate Classification system, Orovada has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Orovada was 115 F on September 1–2, 1947, while the coldest temperature recorded was -35 F on December 19, 1924 and December 26, 1924.

 Education

 The Humboldt County School District operates schools serving areas with Orovada addresses.
 Some areas are zoned to Orovada School, a K-8 school.
 Other areas are zoned to Kings River School, a K-8 school.

-In 1954 the Orovada School had 22 students.
+In 1954, the Orovada School had 22 students.
 A new 3200 sqft building, designed by Alegre and Hanson and built by A.T.
 Costa, opened in 1958.
 The two classroom facility and two teacher apartment facilities were made of pumice.
 Orovada School had 50 students in the 1963-1964 school year.
-In 1966 some parents stated that the district needed a new heating system in the school and they would prevent their children from attending if this was not done.
+In 1966, some parents stated that the district needed a new heating system in the school and they would prevent their children from attending if this was not done.

 Kings River School had 15 students in the 1963-1964 school year.

 Notable person

-Rodeo announcer Bob Tallman lived on Willow Creek Ranch, eight miles north of Orovada, during his early childhood.
+Rodeo announcer Bob Tallman lived on Willow Creek Ranch, eight miles (12.9 km) north of Orovada, during his early childhood.